 It's a question that HR leaders have been asking themselves for decades

-A recent report from Mercer found that one third of all employees plan on quitting their current role in the next 12 months – citing a lack of career support and opportunities as the main reason why.
+A report from Mercer found that one third of all employees plan on quitting their current role in the next 12 months – citing a lack of career support and opportunities as the main reason why.
 In fact, just 12% of employees claim that salary is the driving factor of taking on a new role.

 “What really makes people want to stay with a company is having a strong resonance between their personal values and those of the business,” explained Norm Sabapathy, executive vice president of people at Cadillac Fairview and speaker at our upcoming HR Leaders Summit in Toronto.